 The Governing Body is responsible for ensuring that the CCG has appropriate arrangements in place to exercise its functions effectively, efficiently and economically, and in accordance with the principles of good governance.
-In the CCG, the Governing Body is responsible for the CCG’s £504 million budget which is spent as efficiently as possible to provide high quality healthcare for the local population.
+In the CCG, the Governing Body is responsible for ensuring the CCG’s budget is spent as efficiently as possible to provide high quality healthcare for the local population.

 Governing Body Member profiles